Summary of our Policy

 to track your movements.
 We do NOT use those types of cookies.

-Does iATN Share the Information It Receives?
+Does iATN Share the Information

 Information about our members is an important part of our business, and we take great pains not to reveal the following private personal information to others: email address, username, password, and credit card information.
-We also do not share your phone number and street address (not including city, state, country, zipcode), with one exception: business sponsors of iATN have web pages that may show their phone number and street address, unless they choose to turn this off, and this is explained below in more detail.
+We also do not share your phone number and street address (not including city, state, country, zipcode), with one exception: business premium members of iATN have web pages that may show their phone number and street address, unless they choose to turn this off, and this is explained below in more detail.
 Only authorized iATN staff, agents, and credit card processors have access to private member information, and even then only in a tightly controlled manner.

 - Agents of iATN: